 PROJECT Level of Engagement How?
 What?
-Exhibition period (minimum requirement) Designated Development Applications Consult Written notification/letter.
+Exhibition period (minimum requirement) Designated Development Applications Refers to high-impact developments (for example if it is likely to generate pollution) or are located in or near an environmentally sensitive area (for example wetland).
+Consult Written notification/ letter.
 Council's Application Tracker.
 Acknowledge concerns and provide information on how public input was considered in the assessment.
-28 days Council related Development Applications Council-related development application means a development application, for which a council is the consent authority, that is- (a) made by or on behalf of the council, or (b) for development on land, other than a public road within the meaning of the Local Government Act 1993- (i) of which the council is an owner, a lessee or a licensee, or (ii) otherwise vested in or under the control of the council.
-Consult Written notification / letter.
-Council's Application Tracker.
-Acknowledge concerns and provide feedback on how public input was considered in the assessment.
-28 days
+28 days.
+Cou uncil related Development Applications a de uncil-related development application means evelopment application, for which a council is consent authority, that is- made by or on behalf of the council, or Acknowledge b for development on land, other than a public road within the meaning of the Local Government Act 1993- Written notificative //etter.
+Consult Council's Applicative Tracker. concerns and provide feedback on how public input was considered in the 28 days.
+1. of which the council is an owner, a lessee or a licensee, or Tracker. assessment.
+11. otherwise vested in or under the control of the council.
+Mod dified Development Applications • Notification for all Modified Applications being Section 4.55 • (1) modifications involving minor error, misdescription or miscalculation No Council's application Acknowledge concerns and provide information on how • (1A) modifications involving minimal environmental impact requirement.
+Tracker. public input was considered in the No requirement. • (2) other modifications involving greater than minimal environmental impact will be at the discretion of the Statutory Planning Services Team Leader. assessment.